BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BLAZE catalog: Catalog of blazars from the literature

-Our initial list after positional cross-matching contains 103498 individual blazars and blazar candidates spread over the entire sky, 43148 (${\sim} 41\%$) of which are located on the western Galactic hemisphere due to the inhomogeneity of the BROS catalog.
-Based on the input catalogs, we classify the blazars and blazar candidates into the following classes: (1) a BL Lac object is listed as \textit{BLL}; (2) a galaxy dominated BL Lac Object is denoted as \textit{BZG}; (3) Flat Spectrum Radio Quasars are abbreviated as \textit{FSRQ}; (4) confirmed blazars of unknown type are called \textit{BCU}.
-We append the letter `C' to the abbreviation to indicate that a source is a blazar candidate (\textit{BLLC}, \textit{BCUC}, \textit{FSRQC}).
-If no spectral classification is listed sources are denoted as \textit{BCUC}, this includes all entries originating from the BROS catalog.
+Our initial list after positional cross-matching contained 103498 individual blazars and blazar candidates spread over the entire sky, of which 43148 (${\sim} 41\%$) are located on the western Galactic hemisphere due to the inhomogeneity of the BROS catalog.
+Based on the input catalogs, we classified the blazars and blazar candidates into the following classes: (1) a BL Lac object is listed as \textit{BLL}; (2) a galaxy-dominated BL Lac object is denoted as \textit{BZG}; (3) a flat spectrum radio quasars is abbreviated as \textit{FSRQ}; and (4) a confirmed blazar of an unknown type is called \textit{BCU}.
+We appended the letter "C" to the abbreviation to indicate that a source is a blazar candidate (\textit{BLLC}, \textit{BCUC}, \textit{FSRQC}).
+If no spectral classification is listed, sources were denoted as \textit{BCUC}, which included all entries originating from the BROS catalog.
+The classifications from the input catalogs for \textit{BLL}s and \textit{FSRQ}s, and of course the corresponding candidates, have to be taken with caution, since roughly 2--5\% of these sources are probably misclassified \citep{ruan:2014,delia:2015,kang:2024}.
+Therefore, we estimate that at most 180 confirmed \textit{BLL}s and \textit{FSRQ}s and 560 corresponding candidates are wrongly grouped in the initial list.
+An extensive and detailed spectroscopic study would be needed to further investigate the correct classification of sources on the list, which is beyond the scope of this study.